mizchi/packelyze/README.md

 ## How to use

-You can skip `optools init` if you know `optools analyze-dts` requirements blow.

 ```bash
 $ npx optools init # optional: generate for lib/index.d.ts
 $ npx tsc -p tsconfig.optools.json # generate lib/index.d.ts from src/index.ts